List of first openly LGBTQ politicians in the United States

 This is a list of the first openly LGBTQ people to have held political office in the United States.
 No openly LGBTQ person has served as President, Vice President, Speaker of the House of Representatives, or as a justice on the Supreme Court.
-However, all 50 states have elected openly LGBTQ people to political office in some capacity, and 48 states have elected openly LGBTQ people to either or both chambers of their state legislature.
+However, all 50 states have elected openly LGBTQ people to political office in some capacity, and 49 states have elected openly LGBTQ people to either or both chambers of their state legislature.

-A total of five openly LGBTQ people have served in the Cabinet of the United States or in a cabinet-level office: Scott Bessent (United States secretary of the treasury), Pete Buttigieg (former United States secretary of transportation), Demetrios Marantis (former acting United States trade representative), Richard Grenell (former acting director of national intelligence), and Vince Micone (former acting United States secretary of labor).
+A total of five openly LGBTQ people have served in the Cabinet of the United States or in a cabinet-level office: Scott Bessent, Pete Buttigieg, Demetrios Marantis, Richard Grenell, and Vince Micone.

-A total of ten states and one territory have elected a total of fourteen openly LGBTQ people to statewide or territorywide elected offices: Jared Polis (Governor of Colorado), Maura Healey (Governor of Massachusetts and former attorney general of Massachusetts), Tina Kotek (Governor of Oregon), Kate Brown (former governor of Oregon and former secretary of state of Oregon), Tammy Baldwin (United States senator from Wisconsin), Kyrsten Sinema (former United States senator from Arizona), Dana Nessel (Attorney General of Michigan), Kris Mayes (Attorney General of Arizona), Ricardo Lara (Insurance Commissioner of California), Kevin Lembo (Comptroller of Connecticut), Josh Tenorio (Lieutenant Governor of Guam), Benjamin Cruz (Public Auditor of Guam), Sarah McBride (United States Representative for Delaware's at-large congressional district), and John S. Arrowood (Judge of the North Carolina Court of Appeals).
+A total of ten states and one territory have elected a total of fourteen openly LGBTQ people to statewide or territorywide elected offices: Jared Polis, Maura Healey, Tina Kotek, Kate Brown, Tammy Baldwin, Kyrsten Sinema, Dana Nessel, Kris Mayes, Ricardo Lara, Kevin Lembo, Josh Tenorio, Benjamin Cruz, Sarah McBride, and John S. Arrowood.

-A total of three of the eight most populous cities in the United States have elected a total of three openly LGBTQ people as mayor: Todd Gloria (Mayor of San Diego), Lori Lightfoot (former mayor of Chicago), and Annise Parker (former mayor of Houston).
+A total of three of the eight most populous cities in the United States have elected a total of three openly LGBTQ people as mayor: Todd Gloria, Lori Lightfoot, and Annise Parker.